 If done properly, there are few things in the world of video games as satisfying as a first-person melee action title.
 It’s hard to make the combat within them fun and rewarding, and it’s even more challenging to balance them properly.
 And as far as I’m concerned, Chivalry 2 nails both of these things to perfection.

-This is a power fantasy that arms you to the teeth, and lets you loose in a battlefield full of dozens of other meatbags like yourself.
+This is a power fantasy that arms you to the teeth and lets you loose on a battlefield full of dozens of other meat bags like yourself.
 You all know that you’re going to die really soon, but what truly matters is the number of foes you take with you.

 Nothing, and I mean nothing, beats the feeling of holding your own against an entire squad of enemies in this game, knowing that a single mistake is all that stands between you and death.

 Now this is already obvious to players of the previous game, but new players should nonetheless also be aware that Chivalry 2 is not a story oriented title.

 There is a overarching narrative that explains the setting of this medieval world, as well as the role of the different kingdoms within it.
 Two brief cutscenes at the start also explain the status of the ongoing conflict between our two playable factions; the Agatha Knights and the Mason Order.

 But after that, you’re dropped into the game with no further exposition.
 If you’re really inclined to dive deep into this world, there is a ‘Lore’ section in the menu where you can read a bit more about it.

 At the end of the day however, Chivalry 2 is all about the combat.

 The core of this game is the phenomenal melee combat that has been polished to near perfection.
 It’s not nearly as complex as you might expect, but it’s still designed in a way that accommodates players of all skill levels.

 As the basis, you have a selection of three main attacks known as the Slash, Stab and Overhead.
 Each of these utilize a different set of movements, and they have different situations where they are useful.